 Separation from Mississippi College for a specified minimum period of time, after which the student is eligible to return.
 Eligibility may be contingent upon satisfaction of specific conditions noted at the time of suspension.
-The student is required to vacate the campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Student Development and Associate Dean of Students.
+The student is required to vacate the campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Chief Conduct Officer or his or her designee.
 During the suspension period, the student is banned from university property, functions, events and activities without prior written approval from the Director of Student Development.
 This sanction may be enforced with a trespass action as necessary.